khanadm/kubernetes-documentation/README.md

 LoadBalancer.
 This component allows us to connect with the service externally to the internet, so in such a scenario, it will help us to forward all the external traffic to the respective service, also; as we know in Kubernetes, we have specific IP to every service.Exposes the service via the cloud provider’s load balancer.

+ Ingress  Ingress is a load balancer for Kubernetes, the main purpose of ingress is to expose the HTTPS and HTTP routes that are outside the cluster to the services
+          within the cluster itself.
+By the use of ingress controller, we can also define the rules which can turn control the traffic routing.

 ---

 What is the Kubernetes ClusterIP service?